alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Partita](https://github.com/comyarzaheri/Partita) - A simple instrument tuner app for iOS.
 * [SougouReading](https://github.com/YinTokey/SougouReading) - Imitate a novel APP.
 * [Subjective-C Tutorials](https://github.com/subjc)
+* [Vesper](https://github.com/brentsimmons/Vesper) - Vesper is a note-taking app for iOS by Q Branch.
 * [YoCelsius](https://github.com/YouXianMing/YoCelsius) - A weather app that uses animation to give you an at-a-glance look at the weather.

 #### 🔸*Swift*